Our Story

 an excerpt from an editorial feature with Standard Dose. you can read the full interview here.

-Moon Mother Apothecary -- have you always been interested in plant medicine?
+Tell us about your journey to founding Moon Mother Apothecary -- have you always been interested in plant medicine?

 Plants and plant medicine have always been constants in my life.
 As a child, I didn’t know our traditional AfroCaribbean and AfroDominican healing practices as “plant medicine,” but the universe made sure to bring me full circle to my starting point.
 I remember growing up, it was common for all 4 burners in my mother’s kitchen to be going at all times: rice and pollo guisao’ (stew chicken) on the two front burners, and beans plus a mysterious boiling pot of plants or peels on the two back burners.
 No one named it for us then, but we trusted my mother’s inherited plant wisdom.
 This was my introduction to the medicine of plants.